bemasher/rtlamr/README.md

 $ rtlamr
 ```

-If you want to run the spectrum server on a different machine than the receiver you'll want to specify an address to listen on that is accessible from the machine `rtlamr` will run on with the `-a` option for `rtl_tcp`.
+If you want to run the spectrum server on a different machine than the receiver you'll want to specify an address to listen on that is accessible from the machine `rtlamr` will run on with the `-a` option for `rtl_tcp` with an address accessible by the system running the receiver.

+### Messages
+Currently both SCM (Standard Consumption Message) and IDM (Interval Data Message) packets can be decoded but are mutually exclusive, you cannot receive both simultaneously.
+See (Wikipedia: Encoder Receiver Transmitter)[http://en.wikipedia.org/wiki/Encoder_receiver_transmitter] for more details on packet structure.

+### Sensitivity
 Using a NooElec NESDR Nano R820T with the provided antenna, I can reliably receive standard consumption messages from ~250 different meters and intermittently from another 400 meters.
 These figures are calculated from messages received during a 25 minute window where the preamble had no bit errors and no errors were detected or corrected using the checksum.
 Reliably in this case means receiving at least 10 of the expected 12 messages and intermittently means 3-9 messages.

 ### Compatibility
-I've compiled a list of ERT-compatible meters and modules which can be found here: https://github.com/bemasher/rtlamr/blob/master/meters.md
+Currently the only tested meter is the Itron C1SR.
+However, the protocol is designed to be useful for several different commodities and should be capable of receiving messages from any ERT capable smart meter.

+Check out the table of meters I've been compiling from various internet sources: [ERT Compatible Meters](https://github.com/bemasher/rtlamr/blob/master/meters.md)

-If you've got a meter not on the list that you've successfully received messages from, you can submit this info from the meters list above.
+If you've got a meter not on the list that you've successfully received messages from, you can submit this info via a form available at the link above.

 ### Ethics
 _Do not use this for nefarious purposes._ If you do, I don't want to know about it, I am not and will not be responsible for your lack of common decency and/or foresight.
 However, if you find a clever non-evil use for this, by all means, share.